-ATTESTATION ENGAGEMENTS (Agreed Upon Procedures)
+ATTESTATION ENGAGEMENTS (Agreed-Upon Procedures)

-In addition to the preliminary reviews and ongoing risk assessments, the Internal Audit Department has completed numerous projects, agreed upon procedures, etc., as requested by departments, courts, agencies, and commissions.
+In addition to the preliminary reviews and ongoing risk assessments, IAD has completed numerous projects, agreed upon procedures, etc., as requested by departments, courts, agencies, and commissions.
 The scope of services is based on the amount of work and the direction received from the requesting entity.

-2016 Attestation Engagements
+2017 Attestation Engagements